Navarro District Court and County Court Plan

 4. Have worked as a briefing clerk of an appellate court for a period of at least one year.

 B. Approval for Appointment Lists

 i.
 Misdemeanor List – An attorney must be approved by a majority of the Statutory County Court Judges hearing criminal cases.

 ii.
 State Jail and Third Degree Felony, First and Second Degree Felony List, Capital Case List, and Appeal List - An attorney must be approved for each list by a majority of the District Court Judges hearing criminal cases.

-C. Removal from Appointment List - The judges will monitor attorney performance on a continuing basis to assure the competency of attorneys on the list.
+C. Removal from Appointment List - The judges and Indigent Defense Coordinator will monitor attorney performance on a continuing basis to assure the competency of attorneys on the list.
 An attorney may be removed or suspended, as appropriate, from one or more appointment lists by a majority vote of the judges.